Westerly Education Center Policies and Procedures

 In the event of a scheduling conflict for special use rooms, the Executive Director will work with Rhode Island state and private institutions to try and accommodate all requests.
 It may be necessary to explore options such as changing days, times, etc. to meet the needs of all institutions.
-Following the deadline for submission of course schedules, rooms will be assigned based on availability.

-There may be occasions during a semester when an instructor would like to meet in another room for a limited time period, such as a computer lab, compressed video classroom, multi-use room, etc. In order to schedule time in a room other than the room assigned for the course, the instructor should complete the Equipment/Special Room Request Form.
+There may be occasions during a semester when an instructor would like to meet in another room for a limited time period, such as a computer lab, multi-use room, etc. In order to schedule time in a room other than the room assigned for the course, the instructor should complete the Equipment/Special Room Request Form.
 The Westerly Education Center staff will try to accommodate all such requests.

 Multi-Use Room 201 will be reserved for conferences, workshops, and special events and may not be available for credit courses except when not previously booked by another entity.

 Any requests for facility use (with the exception of the semester credit course offerings) must be done in writing to the Executive Director on a Room Request Form via www.westerlyedcenter.org.
 The Executive Director will seek to accommodate these requests on a first-come, first-serve basis.